Budgets and Limits

 - selected harness count

-- selected harness IDs
+- selected harness identifiers (IDs)

-- whether Compare is planned
+- if Compare is planned

 - prompt input estimate